 The hot springs originate around the Cody Caves above and to the east of Ainsworth Hot Springs Resort.
 The water works its way down through fractures in the rock, increasing in temperature at a rate of 40C per km until it is a lakeshore fault — a rock layer on a 45-degree angle.
 This hot springs feature a unique horseshoe cave with falling mineral waters that form into a pool, providing a natural steam bath.
-(Access to the hot springs pool/cave will be available to overnight guest at the Resort; Wed to Sun.)
+(The Resort will be open from Wednesday to Sunday, year-round.)

 The two ‘grain elevators’ alongside Highway 3 in Creston are a very few in Canada that are still standing and have survived!
 The grain elevators were built in 1935 and 1936, with the red one being the first.
 They were built to accommodate the wheat and grain crops expected from the Creston flats once they were reclaimed, a project also took place in 1935.
 Farmers sold their grain to the elevator, which then distributed it to markets in other parts of the country and to destinations around the world.